syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 ### Events to track form field interaction

 The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to track form field interactions using events.
-The interactions on the following types of form fields can be tracked using the following events:
-* Text
-* Check Box
-* Radio button
-* Combo Box
-* List box
-* Signature

 ### Detecting the value change of form fields

 The `FormFieldValueChanged` event will be raised when the values of the form fields are changed.
+The below code snippet illustrates detecting the value change of a text form field.

 {% tabs %}
 {% highlight XAML %}